 It’s raining hard but she’s already soaked to the skin, so instead of going straight back to Lionel’s she walks the extra half k to reach Willow’s house.
 One shivering hand reaches into her coat pocket and fishes out a little lemon baby.
 She’s been caressing it all day, digging her fingernails into its skin.
 But Willow can have it now.
 She checks behind her first.
 Next she checks Willow’s front window for movement.
 No one is home to see this happen.
 So Charlie takes a baby lemon and gifts it to Willow Jensen, through the Jensen family letterbox.

 The Lemon Gag

 Let’s clarify.
 Charlie doesn’t know what made her slot that first little lemon through Willow Jensen’s letterbox, except that she happened to have some on her and Brasher proved unlikely inspiration.
 But she does understand the link between Willow and lemons in general.
-Unlike Willow herself, Charlie is not a certifiable idiot.
+Unlike Willow herself, Charlie is not a gullible naif.

 The lemon gag started over a year ago, term one of year nine.
 This had nothing to do with Charlie and her baby pocket lemons, which no one at school even knows about.
 Charlie wasn’t even in the vicinity when this all went down.